ying-wen/time_series_prediction/README.md

 ## Models
 * Stateful Recurrent Neural Network

-To more intuitively and vividly illustrate the stateful LSTM model, the following figure shows the structure and processed of the stateful LSTM model:
+To more intuitively and vividly illustrate the stateful LSTM model, the following figure shows the structure and processes of the stateful LSTM model:
 ![figure](./stateful_lstm.jpg)

 * XGBoost